Borel-Moore homology and cap product operations

-for any family of supports $\Phi$ on $X$; take $\Phi=clc_X$ (all the closed sets of $X$) and $\cL=\cS^*$.
-The complex $\cS^*|_Z$ being a $c$-soft resolution of $\ZZ$ on $Z$, it serves to calculate the Borel-Moore homology of $Z$.
-Passing to homology we obtain a map
+The last equality holds by the next proposition.
+Since $\cS^*|_Z$ is a $c$-soft resolution of $\ZZ$ on $Z$, the homology of the complex $\Gamma(Z, \cD(\cS^*|_Z))$ is identified with the Borel-Moore homology $H_*(Z)$.
+Therefore, passing to homology we obtain a map